Michel Déon Prize

 The Michel Déon Prize was founded in 2018 in memory of the French writer Michel Déon (1919-2016) who made the West of Ireland his home.
 It is a joint prize awarded in alternate years by the Royal Irish Academy in Ireland (funded by the Department of Foreign Affairs) and the Académie française in France.
-The winning author gets a prize of €10,000 and the honour of visiting the other country to deliver the Michel Déon Lecture the following year.
+The winning author received a prize of €10,000 and the honour of visiting France or Ireland respectively to deliver the Michel Déon Lecture the following year.

-The Royal Irish Academy will award the 2022 Michel Déon non-fiction prize to the author of the book that the judging panel consider to be the best work of non-fiction published since 1 April 2020 in the eligible categories.
+The Royal Irish Academy will award the 2024 Michel Déon non-fiction prize to the author of the book that the judging panel consider to be the best work of non-fiction published between 1 April 2022 and 12 April 2024 in the eligible categories.
+Nominations for the award will open in March 2024.
 In selecting the winner, the judging panel will be looking for: originality; quality of writing and contribution to knowledge and/or public debate.

 - to honour the life of Michel Déon (1919-2016) by continuing his work in supporting and championing writing talent